Dairy

 1 year (unopened)

-Store unopened cans in a cool, dry place away from direct sunlight and extreme temperatures.
-Check 'Best By' date.
+Store unopened cans in a cool, dry place away from direct sunlight.
+Once opened, do not store in the pantry.

 Refrigerator